Serio-Programming/NewYouTubeDownloadSuite/README.md

 >WHAT FILES ARE INCLUDED?
 The executable version of this program comes with Python library files and a downloads folder.

+>WHAT VERSION
+This is version 1.0.1.
+It addresses an error that arose from YouTube changing some of its JavaScript in February of 2022.

 >ASCII BONSAI TREE FROM THE ARCHIVE:

          #o#